In brief

 We can’t talk about compensation not to mention inflation and its impact on employees’ daily lives.
 France is currently experiencing high inflation for a number of national and international reasons.
 It is a major concern for the French, as it increases the cost of living and reduces purchasing power.

-Employers are called upon to support their employees during these delicate moments.
-However, it remains difficult for companies to keep up with inflation in terms of salary increases for all employees.
-Indeed, some companies are themselves in difficulty.
+Employers are called upon to support their employees, even if it remains difficult for some companies to keep up with market trends in terms of increases for all employees.

 Innovating fixed remuneration with new formats